- What Is the HECVAT? The Complete Guide for Higher Education

 - What is the difference between HECVAT Full and HECVAT Lite?

-- How often should HECVAT assessments be updated?
+- How often does a HECVAT need to be updated?

 - Does HECVAT replace SOC 2?